facebookresearch/dynabench/evaluation/README.md

          "pred":
      }
      ```
-    where `id` is the example identifier same as that in `label_field_converter`. `pred` is the final prediction from the model that will be used to compute metrics.
+    where `id` is the example identifier, and `pred` is the final prediction from the model that will be used to compute metrics.
 3. Once the class is implemented, you need to register your dataset in
    ```
    datasets.__init__.load_datasets
    ```
    The key is your unique dataset name, same as your `dataset.name` attribute, and the value is the pointer to your dataset class with instantiation.

-When evaluation server starts, it will call `load_datasets` function and scan all registered datasets.
+When the evaluation server starts, it will call `load_datasets` function and scan all registered datasets.
 On dataset instantiation, a dataset will be sent to S3 using the `load` function if not already present there.
 Then if the dataset is present on S3, it will add this dataset into `datasets` table if not already present, and upon successful creation of db entry it will send a request to evaluate all existing models belonging to that task.
 Note that evaluation request is triggered by new entries in db (which will only happen if a dataset exists on S3), and merely uploading datasets to S3 (e.g. updating the dataset content) will not trigger new evaluations.

 ## Metrics
 The evaluation metrics, such as accuracy, f1, etc. are implemented in the metrics module.
 To add a new metric, you need to
-1. Implement the compuation function in `metrics.metrics`, the function header should always be
+1. Implement the computation function in `metrics.metrics`, the function header should always be
    ```
    get_<metric_name>(predictions:list, targets:list)
    ```